astaxie/session/README.md

 ##How to write own provider
 When we develop a web app, maybe you want to write a provider because you must meet the requirements.

-Waite a provider is so easy.
+Write a provider is so easy.
 You only define two struct type(Session and Provider),which satisfy the interface definition.Maybe The memory provider is a good example for you.

 	type Session interface {
 		Set(key, value interface{}) bool //set session value